KxSystems/docs/docs/kb/faq.md

     Relations in SQL are sets.
 There are no duplicate rows, and rows are not ordered.
 It is possible to define a cursor on a result set and then manipulate the cursor rows in order.
 (Not in ANSI SQL.)

-    Kdb+ tables are ordered and may contain duplicates.
+    kdb+ tables are ordered and may contain duplicates.
 The order allows a class of very useful [aggregates](../basics/glossary.md#aggregate-function) that are unavailable to the relational database programmer without the cumbersome and poorly-performing temporal extensions.

 Because kdb+ tables are ordered, for a table `trade` in timestamp order, the functions `first` and `last` give open and close prices: